More Hot Water for Letitia James - April 17th, Hour 3

 Welcome to the revolution.

-Yeah, we are coming to your city.
+Where we're coming to your city.

-Sean Hannity.
+Sean Hennedy.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Stay right here for our final news roundup and information overload.

-All right, news round up information overload hour.
+All right, news roundup, information overload hour.

-In a moment, we'll be joined by founder, creator, uh, investigative reporter, just the news.com, our friend John Solomon.
+In a moment, we'll be joined by founder, creator, investigative reporter, just the news.com, our friend John Solomon.

 You might recall in the civil case in New York where they had this outrageous fine.

-If anybody wants to go to Zillow or or Realtor.com or any other real estate website, you will see that Mar-a-Lago is much closer to a billion, if not over a billion dollars in value, and the judge wouldn't even allow real estate experts from Palm Beach to testify in this case.
+If anybody wants to go to Zillow or Realtor.com or any other real estate website, you will see that Mar-a-Lago is much closer to a billion, if not over $1 billion in value.

-And based on media reports, Letitia James has in multiple instances falsified bank documents and property records to acquire government-backed assistance and loans with more favorable law terms.
+And based on media reports, Letitia James has, in multiple instances, falsified bank documents and property records to acquire government-backed assistance and loans with more favorable law terms.

-It was sent to the Attorney General Tam Bondy and the Dep Deputy Attorney General Todd Blanch.
+It was sent to the Attorney General Pam Pondi and the Deputy Attorney General Todd Blanch, and they said they will be reviewing it.

-This is the New York Observer, November 18, 2016, finance fraud, and the city's campaign finance board slapped uh her with a five thousand seven hundred and five dollar fine for various violations committed by her twenty thirteen campaign to become the city's watchdog,
+By the way, a 2016 report revealed that Letitia James had committed at that time, this is the New York Observer, November 18, 2016, finance fraud, and the city's campaign finance board slapped her with a $5,705 fine for various violations committed by her 2013 campaign to become the city's watchdog.

-Uh she is not the only elected official that has these issues.
+She is not the only elected official that has these issues.

-But just as a matter of recall, remember it's Letitia James that said, no one's above the law.
+But just as a matter of recall, remember, it's Letitia James that said no one's above the law.

 This is before Donald Trump's civil fraud trial.